Vancouver Employment Lawyer

 If you have experienced sexual harassment or observed another employee being harassed, you should immediately report the incident to management or the human resources department.
 You can also report the sexual harassment to the Washington State Attorney General’s Office or the Washington State Human Rights Commission.

 Under federal law, any victim of sexual harassment can file a complaint with the EEOC.
 Typically, you must file a charge within 180 days from the date the discrimination occurred.
 In Washington State, the standard deadline is extended to 300 days because sexual harassment is also covered under state law.

 The EEOC during or after conducting a detailed investigation may try to help both parties reach a settlement.
 If it is found that illegal sexual harassment took place, the EEOC can bring a lawsuit on behalf of the victim or issue a “right-to-sue” notice which allows the victim to file a private lawsuit in civil court.

 A labor and employment lawyer in Vancouver can help ensure that your claim is filed with the deadline so you do not lose the chance to pursue compensation for the damages you have suffered, including the harm to your career.

 We look forward to helping you.
 Call 503.245.5677.

 Contact an Employment Attorney in Vancouver, Washington Today

 Have you suffered sexual harassment or assault in the workplace?

 As an employee, you may be able to hold your employer liable under federal and state law for violating your rights.
 You may also be entitled to damages to recover related out-of-pocket-expenses, mental anguish, emotional distress, medical expenses, past and future lost wages, job reinstatement or restoration of job benefits.

-At Rizk Law, our Vancouver employment lawyers can review your case and determine your legal options during a risk-free, no obligation consultation.
+At Rizk Law, our Vancouver, WA employment lawyers can review your case and determine your legal options during a risk-free, no obligation consultation.
 If you have a valid claim, we can conduct a thorough workplace investigation to help you build a strong case.